Cocooning during COVID-19

 The HSE support line can give you advice through its website and helpline.

 Shops are providing dedicated hours for people who are cocooning.
-You can read more about how to shop safely during the COVID-19 emergency period.
-If you go shopping, you should:
+You can read more about how to shop safely during COVID-19.

 You must wear a face covering in shops, shopping centres and other retail settings.